 Creating the screencast

 Encoding and uploading my screencast to YouTube proved easier than expected.
 Not surprisingly, I found a video created by TheBenVidz on YouTube that showed me exactly how to do this with Expression Encoder 4.
-Then I used Weebly's free YouTube plug-in to embed the video on my website, added the necessary link, and the job was done.
+Then I used Weebly's embed-code plug-in to publish the video on my website.

 I'm off now to plan my Oscar-acceptance speech ...